oracle-livelabs/apex/apex-professional-hol15/approval-management.md

         update EMP_EXPENSE_REQUEST set updated_by = updated_by||'->'||:APEX$TASK_OWNER
          where req_id = l_request_id
            and emp_no=:APEX$TASK_PK;
-       -- create a new task assigned to the manager of the current approver l_task_id := apex_approval.create_task(
+       -- Create a new task assigned to the manager of the current approver l_task_id := apex_approval.create_task(
             p_application_id => :APP_ID,
             p_task_def_static_id => 'EXPENSE_REQUEST',